-On January 22, 2026 GADA will host a special webinar titled ‘Healthy Living and Aortopathy’ led by Dr. Nathaniel Moulson.
+On January 22, 2026 GADA hosted a special webinar titled ‘Healthy Living and Aortopathy: Incorporating Exercise with an Aortic Disorder’ led by Dr. Nathaniel Moulson.

-As the New Year begins, conversations around well-being and self-care often take centre stage.
+With the arrival of the New Year, conversations around well-being and self-care often take centre stage.
 For individuals living with genetic aortic disorders, self-care is not about resolutions or quick fixes—it is an important part of supporting long-term cardiovascular health.
 Whether you're a patient, caregiver, or healthcare provider, this webinar will help you better understand exercising when living with an aortic disorder.

 ABOUT THE SPEAKER: